A quantum hamiltonian simulation benchmark

-Our theoretical analysis of the sensitivity of the Hamiltonian benchmarking scheme in this work was based on a fully depolarized noise model, which is expected to be a good model for superconducting qubits~\cite{AruteAryaBabbushEtAl2019}.
-However, in general the Pauli stochastic noise model on which is based may be biased or non-uniform across qubits.
+Our theoretical analysis of the sensitivity of the Hamiltonian benchmarking scheme in this work was based on a fully depolarized noise model, which is often assumed to be a good model for superconducting qubits~\cite{AruteAryaBabbushEtAl2019}.
+In general the Pauli stochastic noise model on which is based may be biased or non-uniform across qubits.
 In addition, thermal noise and coherent errors are important for some qubit architectures.
-It will be useful to extend the current analysis to other noise models \cite{LiuOttenBassirianjahromiEtAl2021}.
+It will be useful to extend the current analysis to more general noise models, and some of these aspects are discussed in \cref{sec:error_model}.

 Finally, we note that while this Hamiltonian simulation benchmark is restricted to the specific class of random Hamiltonians, it might also provide information relevant to more general Hamiltonian simulations.
 Efforts to analyze the complexity of analog Hamiltonian simulations have often focused on the relation of such simulations to classical sampling tasks~\cite{AaronsonArkhipov2011,BremnerMontanaroShepherd2016,haferkamp2020closing}, and are closely related to the cross-entropy analysis for sampling of random quantum circuits of~\cite{BoixoIsakovSmelyanskiyEtAl2018,AruteAryaBabbushEtAl2019}.
-As noted recently~\cite{haferkamp2020closing}, this enables proof of the classical hardness of certain classes of analog quantum Hamiltonian simulation~\cite{gao2017quantum,bermejo2018architectures}.
-It could be useful to explore generalizations of other classical sampling tasks to the QSVT setting, as was done here for the cross-entropy heavy output generation, to help guide the search for Hamiltonians whose simulation by QSVT would show an exponential gap to the corresponding classical simulation.
+As noted recently~\cite{haferkamp2020closing}, the classical hardness can be shown for certain classes of analog quantum Hamiltonian simulation~\cite{gao2017quantum,bermejo2018architectures}.
+Note that the potential classical hardness of the original XHOG problem corresponding to Google's supremacy experiment is justified by a reduction to a complexity-theoretic conjecture called XQUATH \cite{AaronsonGunn2019}.
+However, a recent paper \cite{GaoKalinowskiChouEtAl2021} that appeared after submission of the current work has provided evidence that can refute XQUATH, at least for some classes of quantum circuits.
+Therefore it is possible that our sXQUATH assumption can be refuted on the same basis.
+It could be useful to explore generalizations of other classical sampling tasks to the QSVT setting, as was done here for the cross-entropy heavy output generation, to help guide the search for Hamiltonians whose simulation by QSVT can exhibit quantum advantages.
 Finally, the current approach of analysis of alternative fidelity measures under Hamiltonian simulation using mQSVT may provide useful for analysis of recent fidelity based experimental studies of analog Hamiltonian simulations that followed the emergent random nature of a projected ensemble of states~\cite{choi2021emergent}.